 We conduct all of our drilling, exploration and production activities in the United States.
 All of our crude oil assets are located in the United States, and all of our revenues are derived from sales to customers within the United States.
-During the year ended February 28, 2019, we were involved in the continuing operations of an oilfield project in Kern County, California.
+During the year ended February 29, 2020, we were involved in the operation of an oilfield project in Kern County, California.